Francesco I, King of the Two Sicilies

 Francesco at the age of thirteen; Credit – Wikipedia

-Unlike his father who had received no comprehensive education, Francesco was well educated by highly qualified tutors such as physicist and biologist Giuseppe Saverio Poli and Cardinal Domenico Orsini d’Aragona.
+Unlike his father who received no comprehensive education, Francesco was well educated by highly qualified tutors such as physicist and biologist Giuseppe Saverio Poli and Cardinal Domenico Orsini d’Aragona.
 He showed great interest in history and the natural sciences, particularly botany.
 When Francesco was eighteen years old, he began to attend meetings of the state council so that he could learn about the government.

 Francesco’s mother Maria Carolina of Austria; Credit – Wikipedia

-Francesco’s mother Maria Carolina of Austria had been extremely well educated and well prepared for her role as Queen Consort.
+Francesco’s mother Maria Carolina of Austria had been extremely well educated and prepared for her role as Queen Consort.
 As part of her marriage contract, Maria Carolina was to have a place on the council of state after the birth of her first son.
 In 1775, after her first son was born, Maria Carolina took her place on the council of state.
-Bernardo Tanucci, the former president of her husband’s regency council, was still on the council of state and attempted to thwart her political influence and found himself dismissed in 1777.
+Bernardo Tanucci, the former president of her husband’s regency council, was still on the council of state and attempted to thwart her political influence, and found himself dismissed in 1777.
 From then on, Maria Carolina was the de facto ruler of the Kingdoms of Naples and Sicily.

 Maria Clementina of Austria, Francesco’s first wife; Credit – Wikipedia